 In connection with the consummation of the Business Combination, certain holders of equity in Vahanna and Roadzen (DE) entered into lock-up agreements (the "Lock-up Agreements") with the Parent Company and Roadzen (DE).
-Pursuant to the Lock-up Agreements, certain holders of Restricted Securities (as defined therein) have agreed, among other things, to be subject to a lock-up period which will last from the Closing until the earliest of (x) the one (1) year anniversary of consummation of the Business Combination, (y) the date that the closing price of Ordinary Shares equals or exceeds \$12.00 per share (as adjusted for share recapitalizations, subdivisions, reorganizations and the like), for twenty (20) trading days within any thirty (30) trading day period at least 150 days following the Closing of the Business Combination, and (z) the consummation of a liquidation, merger, capital share exchange, reorganization, tender or exchange offer as the first step of a two-step transaction or other similar transaction that results in all of the Parent Company's shareholders having the right to exchange their equity holdings in the Parent Company for cash, securities or other property; provided, however, that the restrictions on transfers shall not apply to the Permitted Transfers (as defined in the Lock-up Agreements); and provided further that equityholders of Roadzen (DE) that held less than 5% of the equity securities of Roadzen (DE) (on a fully diluted basis) immediately prior to the Closing will be permitted to transfer and/or sell up to 25% of their Restricted Securities (on an fully diluted basis when aggregated with all other Restricted Securities held by such equityholder) following the six (6) month anniversary of the date of the Closing of the Business Combination.
-On April 1, 2024, 3,502,949 Ordinary Shares were released from the Lock-up Agreements.
+Pursuant to the Lock-up Agreements, certain holders of our ordinary shares agreed, subject to certain customary exceptions, to be subject to a lock-up period lasting until the earlier of (x) the one year anniversary of consummation of the Business Combination, (y) the date that the closing price of Ordinary Shares equals or exceeds \$12.00 per share (as adjusted for share recapitalizations, subdivisions, reorganizations and the like), for 20 trading days within any 30 trading day period at least 150 days following the Closing of the Business Combination, and (z) the consummation of a liquidation, merger, capital share exchange, reorganization, tender or exchange offer as the first step of a two-step transaction or other similar transaction that results in all of the Parent Company's shareholders having the right to exchange their equity holdings in the Parent Company for cash, securities or other property; provided that equityholders of Roadzen (DE) that held less than 5% of the equity securities of Roadzen (DE) (on a fully diluted basis) immediately prior to the Closing were permitted to transfer and/or sell up to 25% of their shares following the six month anniversary of the date of the Closing of the Business Combination.
+On April 1, 2024, 3,502,949 Ordinary Shares were released from the Lock-up Agreements pursuant to such provisions.
+In September 2024, holders of approximately 56 million ordinary shares subject to the Lock-up Agreements agreed to extend the lock-up period for an additional twelve months, to September 20, 2025 (subject to earlier termination as described above).